Typical Correlation Length of Sequentially Generated Tensor Network States: CORRELATIONS IN ONE DIMENSION

 The asymptotic decay of correlations is thus determined by the subleading eigenvalue \( \lambda_2 \) of \( T_e \), and the average correlation length is given by The argument behind this is similar to one known from the analysis of correlations in translation-invariant MPS~\cite{Fannes1992, PerezGarcia2007}, where the decay is determined by the subleading eigenvalue of the relevant transfer matrix.

-\subsection{R\'{e}nyi-\texorpdfstring{\( 2 \)}{2} Mutual Information}
+\subsection{R\'{e}nyi-\texorpdfstring{\( 2 \)}{2} mutual information}

-We start our analysis of correlations in random MPS with the simplest case, namely the computation of the average of the R\'{e}nyi-\( 2 \) mutual information The analytical treatment turns out to be comparatively simple if one assumes that \( \mathbb{E} \log (X) = \log (\mathbb{E} X) \), as is frequently done in this context~\cite{VonKeyserlingk2018, Zhou2019, Bertini2020}.
-We will not make this assumption further below when we study the von Neumann mutual information.
+We start our analysis of correlations in random MPS with the simplest case, namely the computation of the average of the R\'{e}nyi-\( 2 \) mutual information The analytical treatment turns out to be comparatively simple if one assumes that \( \mathbb{E} \log (X) = \log (\mathbb{E} X) \), as is frequently done in this context~\cite{vonKeyserlingk2018, Zhou2019, Bertini2020}.
+The assumption can furthermore be justified with the fact that the purities of \( \varrho_A \), \( \varrho_B \), and \( \varrho_{A B} \) concentrate around their averages, as we discuss towards the end of this section.
+That said, we will not make the assumption further below when we study the von Neumann mutual information.
 The analysis there will require transfer matrices \( T_\rho \) with \( \rho \in S_k \) for all \( k \geq 2 \), while \( \rho \in S_2 \) will suffice here because only the averages of purities are needed.
 Our first result is summarized below.

 \begin{result} The average of \( I_2 (A : B) \) with respect to the random MPS ensemble and subsystems \( A \) and \( B \) as sketched in Fig.~\ref{fig:setup}~(a) decays exponentially as specified in Definition~\ref{def:definition} with the average correlation length \( \xone \) defined in Eq.~\eqref{eq:mps_length}. \end{result}